HSBNE-Archive/Policy/Rules/Rules.md

     1. A member of the management committee may only be elected as follows—

-        a.  any member of the association may nominate another member (the candidate) to serve as a member of the management committee;
+        1.  any member of the association may nominate another member (the candidate) to serve as a member of the management committee;
-        b.  the nomination must be made
+        2.  the nomination must be made

-            i.  at the annual general meeting or ii. at a meeting specially convened to replace a departing committee member.
+            1.  at the annual general meeting or
+            2.  at a meeting specially convened to replace a departing committee member.

-        c.  each member of the association present and eligible to vote at the annual general meeting may vote for 1 candidate for each vacant position on the management committee;
+        3.  each member of the association present and eligible to vote at the annual general meeting may vote for 1 candidate for each vacant position on the management committee;

     2. A person may be a candidate only if the person—

-        a.  is an adult; and
+        1.  is an adult; and
-        b.  is not ineligible to be elected as a member under section 61A of the Act.
+        2.  is not ineligible to be elected as a member under section 61A of the Act.

     3. A candidate must be present at the annual general meeting to be